Dirac-harmonic maps with potential

 Assuming that we have a critical point of an action functional in quantum field theory (which corresponds to a classical solution in physics) one would like to quantize this solution.
 Let us suppose that one can perform this quantization procedure in a rigorous mathematical manner, then one can think of it as calculating small corrections to the classical solution.
 However, if the classical solution is not stable, any small perturbation of it might change the classical solution to a nearby solution.
 This might have the effect that one effectively does not calculate the correction to the classical solution one is looking for but just switches to a classical solution nearby.

-Note that these considerations are only valid if one chooses a Riemannian domain as action functionals on Lorentzian manifolds are not positive definite in general and consequently it does not make much sense to take into account the second variation in this case.
+Note that these considerations are only valid if one chooses a Riemannian domain as action functionals on Lorentzian manifolds are not positive definite in general and consequently it does not make much sense to investigate the second variation in this case.